-• Average Number of Hours that Power to a Customer is Interrupted
+Average Number of Hours that Power to a Customer is Interrupted

-In 2018, London Hydro had an annual performance of 0.82 for the average number of hours that power to a customer was interrupted.
-London Hydro's System Average Interruption Duration Index (SAIDI) 5-year rolling average performance, without contribution from Loss of Supply and Major Event Days, was 0.93, which is slightly above the target of 0.92 by 0.01 hours (36 seconds).
+In 2019, London Hydro had an annual performance of 0.80 for the average number of hours that power to a customer was interrupted.
+London Hydro's System Average Interruption Duration Index (SAIDI) 5-year rolling average performance, without contribution from Loss of Supply and Major Event Days, was 0.89, which is better than the target of 0.92.
 A large percentage of the hours that power to customers was interrupted is related to scheduled outages, which are necessary to complete infrastructure improvement projects and to maintain the system.
 This work ensures that the system will continue to be reliable in the future.
+London Hydro continuously strives to make reliability improvements by addressing aging infrastructure and deploying technology that will aid in restoring power to affected customers quickly.